oVirt/terraform-provider-ovirt/website/docs/r/disk.html.markdown

 The following arguments are supported:

 * `name` - (Required) A unique name for the disk.
 Changing this updates the disk's name.
-* `alias` - (Optional) A alais for the disk.
+* `alias` - (Optional) A alias for the disk.
 Changing this updates the disk's alias.
 * `format` - (Required) The format of the disk.
 Valid valus are `cow` and `raw`.
 Changing this creates a new disk.
 * `quota_id` - (Optional) The ID of quota applied to the disk.
 Changing this creates a new disk.
 * `storage_domain_id` - (Required) The ID of storage domain the disk residents.
 Changing this creates a new disk.